Microscopic analysis of spin-momentum locking on a geometric phase metasurface: Conclusion

-\textit{Conclusion}.-- Experiment and theory together demonstrate that spin-momentum locking in Geometric Phase Metasurfaces appears when elements in the unit cell have a non-zero winding number.
-Global rotational symmetries are thus not required for such locking mechanisms to emerge.
-Nonetheless, with or without global symmetries, Spin-Momentum Locking is an approximate symmetry.
-SML breakdown terms yield a reflection into Bragg orders that would otherwise not exist, as reflected waves that pick up two units of geometrical momentum.
-The origin of the SML breakdown is that circularly polarized light gets an elliptical projection onto the surface away from normal incidence.
-This breakdown is relevant when linearly polarized surface resonances (as surface plasmon polaritons) are excited.
-Experimental results on excitation of plasmonic resonances, obtained with Mueller polarimetry, can be explained as a two-step interaction with the metasurface, with the plasmon acting as a polarization filter.
-Considering the crucial role played by spin-momentum locking in integrated quantum optical systems \cite{lodahl2017chiral}, our elucidation of the mechanism and its relation to the near-field will undoubtedly renew the vision of the corresponding scattering process.
-This is important in the current applicative perspectives discussed currently in the context of optovalleytronic systems \cite{Li2021}, non-linear hybrid metasurfaces \cite{Hu2019}, and topology-based high-resolution sensors \cite{Bozhevolnyi2017}.
+We have presented a rigorous theoretical analysis, based on a scattering formalism, that shows how spin-momentum locking in geometric phase metasurfaces emerges from the geometry (winding number) of the unit cell.
+Furthermore, we show that SML is an approximate symmetry with or without global lattice symmetries.
+SML breakdown terms yield couplings to Bragg orders that would otherwise be uncoupled, such as reflected waves that pick up two units of geometrical momentum.
+The origin of the SML breakdown is that each circularly polarized wave has an elliptical polarization when projected onto the surface (except for waves with momentum normal to the surface).
+This breakdown is particularly relevant when linearly polarized surface resonances (as surface plasmon polaritons) are excited.
+Our analysis shows how SML rules should be modified when surface modes are resonantly excited in the system.
+This process can be viewed as a two-step interaction with the metasurface, with the plasmon acting as a polarization filter.
+These modified SML rules perfectly agree with experimental results on the excitation of plasmonic resonances obtained with Mueller polarimetry.

-\textit{Acknowledgements}.-- We acknowledge Project PID2020-115221GB-C41, financed by MCIN/AEI/10.13039/501100011033, and the Aragon Government through Project Q-MAD.
-We also acknowledge the Interdisciplinary Thematic Institute QMat, as part of the ITI 2021 2028 program of the University of Strasbourg, CNRS and Inserm.
-This work was supported in part by IdEx Unistra (ANR 10 IDEX 0002), by SFRI STRAT'US project (ANR 20 SFRI 0012), by the Labex NIE (ANR-11-LABX-0058 NIE) and CSC (ANR-10-LABX-0026 CSC) Projects, and by the University of Strasbourg Institute for Advanced Study (USIAS; ANR-10-IDEX-0002-02) under the framework of the French Investments for the Future Program.
-G.L.P.B. acknowledges support from the Marie Sklodowska-Curie actions of the European Commission (project 882173, MaP).
+Considering the crucial role played by spin-momentum locking in integrated quantum optical systems \cite{lodahl2017chiral}, our elucidation of the mechanism and its relation to the near-field will help understand and design plasmonic structures for the polarization control of light.
+This is important in the current applicative perspectives discussed currently in the context of optovalleytronic systems \cite{Li2021}, nonlinear hybrid metasurfaces \cite{Hu2019}, and topology-based high-resolution sensors \cite{Bozhevolnyi2017}.